k-cloud-labs/kluster-capacity/README.md

 Cluster capacity tool supports capacity estimation, scheduler simulation, and cluster compression.
 This repository was inspired by https://github.com/kubernetes-sigs/cluster-capacity.
-The code in this repository is based on https://github.com/kubernetes-sigs/cluster-capacity.

 ## Build
 Build the framework: